-Pepper Hamilton was founded over 120 years ago in
+Pepper Hamilton was founded 125 years ago in

 the City of Brotherly Love, where it strictly remained for 80

 years.
-While it still maintains more of an east coast presence, the
+While it still maintains more of an East Coast presence, the

 firm has grown to over 500 attorneys in offices across the United

-States, including offices in Los Angeles, Silicon Valley and Orange County,
+States, including California offices in Los Angeles, Silicon Valley

-Wharton Pepper and Bayard Henry opened a two-man shop in
+when George Wharton Pepper and Bayard Henry opened a two-man shop

 force.
 An essay he wrote in his final year of law school would be